U0147

 1. 1

-Retrieve all DTCs and freeze-frame; note whether additional U-codes suggest a wider bus fault.
+Retrieve all DTCs and freeze-frame data; note any companion U-codes indicating a wider bus fault.

 2. 2